Please upgrade your browser to use Internet Explorer 9 or above. Internet Explorer 8 is no longer supported.

 3. State and Federal Requirements

-• Federal DOT Number and Motor Carrier Number: Learn the requirements and apply for certifications online at fmcsa.dot.gov.
+• Federal DOT Number and Motor Carrier Number: Learn about and apply for certifications on the official website of the Federal Motor Carrier Safety Administration fmcsa.dot.gov.

-• Heavy Use Tax Form (2290): Comply with tax regulations related to heavy use of US roads with the IRS Form 2290.
+• Heavy Use Tax Form (2290): Comply with tax regulations related to heavy vehicle usage on U.S. roads IRS Form 2290.

-• International Registration Plan (IRP) Tag: Visit your state’s transportation website and their IRP portal for IRP tags.
+• International Registration Plan (IRP) Tag: Obtain IRP tags by visiting your state’s transportation website and its IRP portal.

 • International Fuel Tax Agreement (IFTA) Decal: You can also get this at your state’s transportation website.